open-force/weird-limits/README.md

 ### You can't remove Aura components from a managed package once they have been released

 Not much else to say for this one, other than ugh.
+There are a bunch of different components that can't be removed.
+There may be some hope on the horizon for this one.

 ### Custom Metadata Type records created in a subscriber org will block uninstall of the package until they are removed

 ### BatchApexErrorEvent Apex handlers cannot be added to packages (but classes that fire the event can)

+### packaging tests can fail which have passed in metadata deploy

+IIRC you need to wrap all mocked callouts in Test.startTest() and stopTest(), which is good practice anyway

+### Post install will fail in certain operations (typically security checks) which run under with sharing

+And more confusingly inherited sharing called from without sharing all of your postinstall code paths should probably remain within without sharing classes

+### Push upgrades can invoke apex as part of the push upgrade, and this runs with the same permissions as post install

+This and the two prior are from James M.